inffy/hyprdots/README.md

 - wlogout
 - catppuccin-cursors-mocha
 - catppuccin-cursors-macchiato
+- brigtnessctl (if you need to change laptop screen brightness)

 I use GNU Stow to link my dotfiles to my .config directory.
 You can easily link you wanted config by issuing command on terminal: